CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.command_output_v1.rst

 The Unix: Command Output test executes a shell command and evaluates the lines of output.

-The shellcommand_object element is used to define the shell command being run.
+The shellcommand_object element is used by a shellcommand_test to define the shell command being run.

 The shellcommand_state element specifies the output value to